 An article in 2015 from the New England Journal of Medicine states that nearly 50 percent of people suffering from alcohol addiction experience severe withdrawal symptoms, and only about an average of 5 percent of people in treatment develop life-threatening symptoms such as delirium tremens.
 Even though they might be rare, the possibility is there, which is why our round-the-clock health specialists treat our patients with the utmost importance.

-Like explained above, we at Miramar Recovery encourage everyone seeking treatment to do so through a medically supervised detox process where the process can be monitored by a licensed physician every step of the way.
+Like explained above, we at Miramar Recovery encourage everyone seeking treatment to do so through a supervised detox process where the process can be monitored by a licensed physician every step of the way.
 Often, withdrawal symptoms can start to surface in as early as two hours after the last drink was taken.

 While the most dangerous and painful symptoms have been seen to subside typically within the first week, but in some cases, mild symptoms can last for several weeks or even up to a year.
 Since all these symptoms can vary and depend on so many different things, there is no accurate timeline as to when or what withdrawal symptoms will be experienced.

 Alcohol detox treatment centers like Miramar Recovery in Newport Beach often use different medications when a patient is being treated through an inpatient rehab program.
 In this setting, a medical professional would administer the medicines and is also actively monitoring the effects that they may be causing.
 These medications are used primarily to help reduce unpleasant withdrawal symptoms.